 - 1 teaspoon apple cider vinegar

-- Use an oil that is liquid at room temperature, such as grapeseed or organic canola oil.
+- Use an oil that is liquid at room temperature, such as grapeseed or avocado oil.
 You may also use light olive oil if you don't mind (or notice) a very slight olive oil taste.

 - If you prefer to make muffins, bake for about 20-25 minutes until a tester comes out clean.

 - Click here to get the recipe for the caramel sauce.